Custom workspaces

 end

-The size and getindex functions support REPL display, aiding interaction, though they are optional for Krylov.jl’s functionality.
+The functions similar and length are mandatory and must be implemented for custom vector types.
+The functions size and getindex support REPL display, aiding interaction, though they are optional for Krylov.jl’s functionality.

 Efficient stencil implementation